LLNL/sundials/doc/arkode/guide/source/Butcher.rst

 Accessible via the string ``"ARKODE_ARK324L2SA_DIRK_4_2_3"`` to :c:func:`ARKStepSetTableName` or :c:func:`ARKodeButcherTable_LoadDIRKByName`.
-This is the default 3rd order implicit method, and the implicit portion of the default 3rd order additive method.
-Both the method and embedding are A-stable;
-additionally the method is L-stable (this is the implicit portion of the ARK3(2)4L[2]SA method from :cite:p:`KenCarp:03`).
+This is the implicit portion of the default 3rd order additive method.
+Both the method and embedding are A-stable; additionally the method is L-stable (this is the implicit portion of the ARK3(2)4L[2]SA method from :cite:p:`KenCarp:03`).

 .. math::